-- Identify of the nature of business risk and recognize how these risks can negatively impact the organization and the basic definition of internal controls and problems this definition has created.
+- Gain a good understanding of the nature of business risk, how these risks can negatively impact the organization and the basic definition of internal controls and problems this definition has created.

-- Recognize Chaos Theory and materiality as a vehicle to distinguish the difference between these concepts in an audit from the development and evaluation of internal controls.
+- Discuss Chaos Theory and materiality as a vehicle to distinguish the difference between these concepts in an audit from the development and evaluation of internal controls.

-- Recognize the role of ethics and integrity and identify how they affect the effectiveness of any internal control system.
+- Learn the role of ethics and integrity and how they affect the effectiveness of any internal control system.

-- Identify the 2013 COSO model for evaluating and developing internal controls.
+- Examine the 2013 COSO model for evaluating and developing internal controls.

-- Apply the concepts from the COSO model in real-world cases.
+- Apply the concepts from these models in real-world cases.